tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

 Change Jupyter Notebook startup folder (Windows)
 ''''''''''''''''''''''''''''''''''''''''''''''''

-- Copy the *IPython Notebook* launcher from the menu to the desktop.
+- Copy the *Jupyter Notebook* launcher from the menu to the desktop.

 - Right click on the new launcher and change the "Start in" field by pasting the full path of the folder which will contain all the notebooks.

-- Double-click on the *IPython Notebook* desktop launcher (icon shows [IPy]) to start the :ref:`notebook_app`, which will open in a new browser window (or tab).
+- Double-click on the *Jupyter Notebook* desktop launcher (icon shows [IPy]) to start the :ref:`notebook_app`, which will open in a new browser window (or tab).
   Note also that a secondary terminal window (used only for error logging and
   for shut down) will be also opened.